 - Depth of meaning

 Every picture would have to possess at least one of these before it could be printed in The Sunday Times.

-The Street Photographer must tell the story - and raise questions
+The Street Photographer must tell a story - and raise questions

 Learn the art of the Street Photographer with Philip Dunn

-Good Street Photographers get the basic right first
+Good Street Photographers get the basics right first